yannxou/RefaceCPLiveControl/README.md

 * Press and hold + C to stop the selected clip.
 * Press and hold + C# to delete the selected clip.
 * Press and hold + D to fire the selected clip.
+* Press and hold + E to fire the selected scene.

 #### A# ⏐ *Edit actions*